networkservicemesh/site/content/events/nsmcon2019.md

 through component driven development to microservice-based cloud native architecture, coordinating evolution of applications and cloud infrastructure.
 He is an experienced speaker and has extensive multicultural experience gained through living and working around the globe.
 {{% /speaker %}}
+{{% speaker name="Henrik Persson - Expert, Chief Architect, Ericsson" linkedin="henrik-saavedra-persson-13611b2" img="/img/events/nsmcon2019/henrikpersson.jpg" %}}
+Henrik Saavedra Persson has a master’s degree in software engineering.
+Joined Ericsson back in 2006 and has since then been taken on different roles within the company.
+He has been part of the company transition towards the use of open source since 2009.
+His current role is chief architect for the company wide architecture for cloud native.
+{{% /speaker %}}
 {{% /talk %}}
 {{% talk time="02:30pm" title="Composing Hybrid Service Chains in the CNF Testbed with NSM" %}}